sbejarano/WiFi_Promiscuous/Readme.md

 ## Goals

--Deploy 11 fixed Wi-Fi probes, each locked to a specific 2.4 GHz channel (1–11), operating in promiscuous mode.
+- Deploy 11 fixed Wi-Fi probes, each locked to a specific 2.4 GHz channel (1–11), operating in promiscuous mode.
--Ingest data streams from all probes via USB, along with GPS NMEA input and optional PPS for high-accuracy timestamping.
+- Ingest data streams from all probes via USB, along with GPS NMEA input and optional PPS for high-accuracy timestamping.
--Utilize two directional probes, positioned 180° apart, scanning all 11 channels.
+- Utilize two directional probes, positioned 180° apart, scanning all 11 channels.
 These help estimate the side of the road or vessel path where an AP is located by comparing RSSI per BSSID, enhancing directional awareness in trilateration.
--Use GPS as the master clock, providing synchronized UTC timestamps and positional context for all probe captures.
+- Use GPS as the master clock, providing synchronized UTC timestamps and positional context for all probe captures.

 Each capture record includes:
--BSSID, SSID, RSSI, Beacon Interval, Node ID, Channel, Frequency, UTC Timestamp, Latitude, Longitude, Altitude, Speed, and Heading.
+- BSSID, SSID, RSSI, Beacon Interval, Node ID, Channel, Frequency, UTC Timestamp, Latitude, Longitude, Altitude, Speed, and Heading.
--Support for SQLite (default) or CSV storage to enable efficient logging in both research and production environments.
+- Support for SQLite (default) or CSV storage to enable efficient logging in both research and production environments.
--Generate GeoJSON maps of estimated AP locations, using either RSSI-based radius mapping or trilateration that accounts for receiver movement and signal geometry.
+- Generate GeoJSON maps of estimated AP locations, using either RSSI-based radius mapping or trilateration that accounts for receiver movement and signal geometry.

 ## Repository Layout